-tegy to Address Time Responsible Priority

-iers to Housing Access Frame Parties Level

-H O C Vork with the NC Justice Center, NC Housing Coalition, NC Coalition to End Homelessness, and other stakeholder organizations to make state policy changes related to eviction (refer to NC House Bill 618).81 Long-term Advocates, Stakeholders High
+Strategy to Address Time Responsible Priority Barriers to Housing Access Frame Parties Level changes related to eviction (refer to NC House Bill 618).83

 Goal Area 2, Objective 4.
 Increase the quality of existing affordable private market units by year 5 of the Plan.